Learning goals

 The NWMP had many responsibilities.
 They enforced bans on alcohol, collected taxes, and upheld treaties on behalf of the government.
 They also enforced the Indian Act, which aimed to force Indigenous Peoples to assimilate to the government’s idea of Canadian society.
 This included enforcing laws, carrying out orders to remove children from their families and send them to residential schools.

-Although the North-West Mounted Police's history is complex.
+The North-West Mounted Police's history is complex.
 For settlers and the government, they represented safety and order.
 For many Indigenous communities, they were a symbol of a government taking control of their lands and limiting their freedom, culture and livelihood.

 The Indian Act